anusha421/Round-Robin-Simulation/README.md

 ### Functions
 2 functions are used:
-+ createProcess() returns a vector of Process time.
++ createProcess() returns a vector of Process type.
 In this function each request (process) is created from user inputs.
-+ setArrivalTimeQueue takes to parameters; a queue with Process objects and a vector with Process objects.
++ setArrivalTimeQueue takes two parameters; a queue with Process objects and a vector with Process objects.
 This function sorts the given vector and then pushes it into the queue.

 These two functions are used in the beginning of the main function.